What is SR-22 insurance?

 Call your insurance company when you are notified that you need an SR-22.

-Most car insurance companies will file an SR-22, although some don’t provide that service.
-If that’s the case with your current company, you must shop around.
+Most car insurance companies will file an SR-22, but some don’t provide that service.
+If that’s the case with your current insurance company, shop around for coverage.
 Since an SR-22 is associated with a driving violation affecting your rates, you might want to shop around either way.
 You may need to look to companies that specialize in SR-22 filings.

 "Many companies are unwilling to provide you insurance coverage if you have an SR-22 and need to satisfy the various obligations associated with carrying an SR-22.
 As such, you’ll likely have fewer options available to you, and you may need to pay more for your insurance," says Rick Kautzer, director of product management for Dairyland Insurance, a non-standard insurance company.